feder-lang/feder-ref/src/expr_fn.md

 The operator **<>** is used to bind a function (LHS), which is also a variable/anonymous function, to an object (RHS) which replaces the last parameter.
 The function must have at least one parameter.
 The returned function is is missing the last parameter.
+Values are bound by using call-by-value.

 ```
 // normal integer addition